gtrainor/recipes-and-ratings-analysis1/README.md

 # Assessment of Missingness

-When looking at missingness, the columns with the main missing are 'rating', 'description,' and 'review.'
+When looking at missingness, the columns with the main missing are `rating`, `description`, `review`.

 ### NMAR Analysis

-I think the column 'review' in the dataset appears to be Not Missing At Random (NMAR), as its absence is likely tied to the behavior of individuals choosing not to leave a review.
+I think the column `review` in the dataset appears to be Not Missing At Random (NMAR), as its absence is likely tied to the behavior of individuals choosing not to leave a review.
 This pattern makes sense because people might not leave reviews for various reasons, such as lack of interest, forgetting, or having neutral feelings about the recipe.
 The missingness is therefore dependent on an underlying, unobserved factor related to the individual's decision-making process, making it NMAR rather than completely random.

 ### Missing Dependency

-After going through rating', 'description,' and 'review,' I thought about what was missing and why.
+After going through `rating`, `description`, `review` I thought about what was missing and why.
 I didn't believe that the descriptions being missing seemed to have a pattern and wondered if missing ratings did.
-So I investigated whether the missiness in the 'rating' column was dependent on the 'calories' columns because I could see how the negative connotation that society has with calories could relate to a lack of a review.
+So I investigated whether the missiness in the `rating` column was dependent on the `calories` columns because I could see how the negative connotation that society has with calories could relate to a lack of a review.

 **Null Hypothesis:** The missigness of ratings are MCAR